 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you choose to board a different flight from the airline, you can still get compensation.
-The most important thing is your arrival time at your destination.
+If you accept a different flight from the airline, you can still receive compensation.
+What matters most is when you reach your final destination.

 - The distance of your flight